 China imposes 'reciprocal' restrictions on US diplomats

-China on Friday said it had taken "reciprocal" measures against US diplomats in the country, who will have to notify the foreign ministry before meeting with local officials.
+Beijing, Dec 6 (AFP) China on Friday said it had taken "reciprocal" measures against US diplomats in the country, saying they will have to notify the foreign ministry before meeting with local officials.
 Foreign ministry spokeswoman Hua Chunying said China had notified the US embassy of the new measures on Wednesday, which she said were a "countermeasure" to Washington's decision in October to restrict Chinese diplomats.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)